thrackle-io/rules-engine/docs/src/src/client/application/AppManager.sol/contract.AppManager.md

 ### activatePauseRuleCheck

-if length is 0 no pause rules exist set handler bool to false to save gas and prevent pause rule checks when non exist
+set handler bool to false to save gas and prevent pause rule checks when non exist

 *enable/disable rule.
 Disabling a rule will save gas on transfer transactions.